The Tide (light rail): Construction problems

-The line had been planned to open in January 2010, but cost overruns, extended testing of trains, and electronic signage required three delays.
+The line had been planned to open in January 2010, however cost overruns, extended testing of trains, and electronic signage required three delays.

-In January 2010, HRT's executive director, Michael Townes, was pressured by the Board of Directors and ultimately agreed to step down after the project overshot its budget by $100 million and missed by one year its operational deadline.
+In January 2010, HRT's executive director, Michael Townes, was pressured by the board of directors and ultimately agreed to step down after the project overshot its budget by $100 million and missed by one year its operational deadline.
 A majority of the board members cited poor management and communication on his part.
-He was to serve at full pay and benefits helping with a transition and continue to seek additional funding until September 2010, after which the Board agreed to a severance package of full pay and benefits for another full year.
-As an interim measure, the Board hired former VDOT Commissioner Philip Shucet for 1 year effective February 1, 2010 at the rate of $40,000 per month to lead the agency, with a mandate to restore financial integrity and communication pending selection of a new Executive Director.
+He was to serve at full pay and benefits helping with a transition and continue to seek additional funding until September 2010, after which the board agreed to a severance package of full pay and benefits for another full year.
+As an interim measure, the board hired former VDOT Commissioner Philip Shucet for 1 year effective February 1, 2010 at the rate of $40,000 per month to lead the agency, with a mandate to restore financial integrity and communication pending selection of a new executive director.

 In May 2010 elections, voters ousted Norfolk city councilman Randy Wright, a long-time incumbent, HRT board member, and light rail supporter.
 His opponent, also an advocate of light rail, cited the waste and delays under Towne's administration.
 Another HRT board member, Paige Washington, also lost a reelection bid in Hampton.
 News media sources reported that "Three million dollars [of HRT funds designated for projects on the Virginia Peninsula] were diverted to Norfolk to [help] pay for its light rail cost overrun".